timmahrt/LMEDS/README.rst

 Ver 2.5.2 (Feb 23, 2019)

 - Critical bugfix for Python 3.
 Cgi was not executing properly.
+- Test support for Python 2.6 was removed.

 Ver 2.5 (Jun 29, 2017)